-- Quantities will be determined annually depending on which events are ticketed.
-Pre-conference and onsite printing will be done by SPARGO and on SPARGO printing equipment.
-Badge stock is ordered by SPARGO in the following colors: - White Delegates - Blue Exhibitors - Green Distinguished Guests - Pink Press - Gold Host State Staff - F. Swag Bags - NGAUS will provide the lanyards, badge holders, and conference program & exhibition guides, all of which are included in each attendee's swag bag.
-NGAUS and the Host State will establish a cut-off date for receiving all swag bag materials.
-Any materials received after the cut-off date will be distributed through the state mailboxes.
-The Host State is responsible for the assembly and distribution of the swag bags to the state attendees. - G. Registration Counter - 1.
-The registration counter will be in the lobby of the conference center.
-Hours of operation will be listed in the schedule of events. - a.
+1. The registration counter will be in the lobby of the conference center.
+Hours of operation will be listed in the schedule of events.

+- a.
 The NGAUS Decorator will drape off separate areas for state/credentials and rules, Distinguished Guests, nonmembers and exhibitor registration and will provide registration workstations, signs, and tables.
-SPARGO will provide all computer equipment for registration workstations, including computers, printers and servers.
+ATS will provide all computer equipment for registration workstations, including computers, printers and servers.
 The Host State is responsible for providing general office supplies at the registration counter. - b.
 NGAUS requires administrative support from the Host State during the conference to register and check in conference attendees.
-Registration training will be provided to registration staff by SPARGO onsite.
+Registration training will be provided to registration staff by ATS onsite.
 The Host State's registration team must be available to attend this software training.
 NGAUS provides two staff members to check in the state attendees and certification of delegates and one staff member to check in Distinguished Guests. - c.
 Onsite registration will be available for any attendees who have not preregistered for the conference. - d.
 Host state registration personnel should plan to arrive at their workstations 30 minutes prior to the opening of the registration booths. - Exhibitors Exhibitors can pay online and go to the registration counter for badge pick-up.
 If a company has paid for booth space, the exhibitor may be entitled to a complimentary registration.
 The registration software tracks the amount of complimentary registrations per company and permits selection of available complimentary registrations on a first come, first serve basis.
 Badges will be printed onsite when an exhibitor checks in. - State The state Conference POC or Executive Director will collect registrations from his or her attendees and load the information into the registration software.
 State registrations can be paid online via credit card or onsite via credit card or check.
 The Conference POC is responsible for verifying a final list of attendees and delegates and picking up credentials.
 To collect credentials, the state must have paid in full for all memberships as well as all conference registration fees.
-Badges will be preprinted by SPARGO prior to registration opening and the Host State will deliver swag bags to the state's hotel. - Distinguished Guests NGAUS staff, through the state attendee portal, will register Distinguished Guests and coordination any necessary transportation requirements.
-Badges will be preprinted by SPARGO prior to registration opening and swag bags will be handed to the individual upon check in.
+Badges will be preprinted by ATS prior to registration opening and the Host State will deliver swag bags to the state's hotel. - Distinguished Guests NGAUS staff, through the state attendee portal, will register Distinguished Guests and coordination any necessary transportation requirements.
+Badges will be preprinted by ATSprior to registration opening and swag bags will be handedto the individual upon check in.